Setting > Valcartier Camp

 - A camp headquarters building which also served as the residence for the Minister when he was in camp.

-From August to October of 1914, the camp was home to nearly 31,000 men plus 7,000 horses.
-For the first month, the conditions the men trained and lived under were quite deplorable as the base was being constructed.
+For nearly two months the camp was home to nearly 31,000 men plus 7,000 horses.
+For the first month the conditions that the men labourers under were deplorable as the base was being constructed.

 Map of Valcartier Camp 1914